 iii) the use of database technology to structure an SCM based Spectrum Access System that can be used under the suggested operational rules mentioned in this document.

-29.
+29. Overall, SCMs and their related algorithms for computing spectrum use compatibility, allow for RF technology independent spectrum management which is very important for the implementation of sustainable spectrum management frameworks that expand flexible use of mid-band spectrum and can adapt to the rapid evolution of wireless technologies.

 Respectfully submitted,